-- 1. Secure the campus perimeter and school facilities in order to prevent criminal activity.
+1. Secure the campus perimeter and school facilities in order to prevent criminal activity.
 These strategies shall include an analysis of the building security system, lighting system, and campus fencing.
 Procedures to ensure unobstructed views and eliminate blind spots caused by doorways and landscaping shall also be considered.
-In addition, parking lot design may be studied, including methods to discourage through traffic. - The ingress and egress plan addressed in this safety plan addresses the security of the school campus perimeter.
-All schools are regularly assessed on a yearly basis regarding security system, lighting system, and campus fencing. - 2.
-Secure buildings from outsiders and discourage trespassing.
-These procedures may include requiring visitor registration, requiring staff and student identification tags, and patrolling places used for congregating and loitering. - All visitors are required to register in the front office.
+In addition, parking lot design may be studied, including methods to discourage through traffic.

+The ingress and egress plan addressed in this safety plan addresses the security of the school campus perimeter.
+All schools are regularly assessed on a yearly basis regarding security system, lighting system, and campus fencing.

+2. Secure buildings from outsiders and discourage trespassing.
+These procedures may include requiring visitor registration, requiring staff and student identification tags, and patrolling places used for congregating and loitering.

+All visitors are required to register in the front office.
 The office is the only point of entry for the school site.
-The District utilizes the Raptor system to scan visitor identification and provide an identification sticker for each visitor. - 3.
-Discourage vandalism and graffiti.
-These methods may include plans to immediately cover graffiti as well as campus beautification projects and shall also include students and the community in these projects. - In order to mitigate vandalism and graffiti, the District has staff walk the campus each morning in order to be able to quickly address any graffiti issues.
-The District also has security patrol each school site each night to mitigate the threat of vandalism. - 4.
-Control access to keys and other school inventory. - Each school site checks keys out to employees who sign a form acknowledging responsibility for them. - 5.
-Detect and intervene with school crime.
-These procedures may include the creation of a school watch program, an anonymous crime reporting system, analysis of school crime incidents, and collaboration and communication with local law enforcement agencies. - Each school site has a school resource officer assigned by the Los Angeles County Sherrif's Department.
-In addition, the District has security that patrols the campuses at night.
+The District utilizes the Raptor system to scan visitor identification and provide an identification sticker for each visitor.

+3. Discourage vandalism and graffiti.
+These methods may include plans to immediately cover graffiti as well as campus beautification projects and shall also include students and the community in these projects.

+In order to mitigate vandalism and graffiti, the District has staff walk the campus each morning in order to be able to quickly address any graffiti issues.
+The District also has security patrol each school site each night to mitigate the threat of vandalism.

+4. Control access to keys and other school inventory.

+Each school site checks keys out to employees who sign a form acknowledging responsibility for them.

+5. Detect and intervene with school crime.
+These procedures may include the creation of a school watch program, an anonymous crime reporting system, analysis of school crime incidents, and collaboration and communication with local law enforcement agencies.

+The District has security that patrols the campuses at night.
 Finally, staff and students are encouraged to report any concerns to the front office.